ponyta/ponyta.github.io/_posts/2018-12-03-prototype-based-programming-in-javascript.md

 # The prototype chain

-If you ask an object for a property and Javascript can't find it defined on the object itself, it will travel up the object's prototype chain looking for the property.
-If it hits the end and doesn't find it, it returns an error.

-You can view an object's prototype by using the `Object.getPrototypeOf` method on an object.
+Before we can talk about a prototype chain, we have to first take a look at what prototypes are.
+Almost every object in Javascript will have a prototype, which we can view by using the `Object.getPrototypeOf` method.
 For example, let's look at what `frank`'s prototype has:

 ```javascript
 Object.getPrototypeOf(frank);